-2. Suspected COVID-19 using the NHS syndromic definition, OR symptoms consistent with COVID-19, with a positive test for SARS-CoV-2 infection within the past 14 days

-3. Symptoms must have started within the past 14 days and be ongoing
+- 2. A positive test for SARS-CoV-2 infection within the past 14 days (patient reported PCR test or lateral flow test result), with symptoms consistent with COVID-19 - 3.
+Symptoms must have started within the past 14 days and be ongoing